gabr-iele/iMuseum/Third Iteration/3rd_delivery.md

 - Study and implement an ML model to compute the attendance level of a statue (opposed to the current one based upon thresholds).

- - Improve the UI of the bridge and of boards firmware so that no technical knowledge is needed to run them.
+ - Improve the UI of the bridge and of the boards firmware so that no technical knowledge is needed to run them.

 ## Evaluation done